saikiranchalla1/learning-docker-kubernetes-on-azure-aks/0_Capstone-Project/README.md

 - Not using LOADBALANCER service type to expose the service outside the cluster.
 - Using ticket numbers to track work.
 For this you can use the **Issues** in Github to create issues.
 Each issue is assigned a unique ID.
 Create a branch with that ID and work on it.
 - Additional settings in the Github repo to ensure no one can merge to main branch directly.
+- Detailed log messages in the code to be able to debug the application upon failures.
+- Network diagram of the infrastructure

 # Deliverables
 Github repository for the project.
 Don't forget to add **saikiranchalla1** as the collaborator in the project.